chel-007/channel-ai/_posts/2020-06-28-image classification api in tensorflow.md

 img-src: ../assets\images\Blog\vectorization-with-matlab.png
 ---

 In this tutorial, you would learn how to build an Image Classification Model using Tensorflow on Google Colab.
-Not just that, you would also be given an introduction to Image Classification and how it differs from other Computer Vision tasks, and lastly you would implement your trained model into a basic web application through the use of an API call.
+This tutorial is the first among three set.
+They go from buiding an Image Classifier to Improving accuracy in your model and finally Serving it for production through an API url Endpoint.
 To start off, here is the overview of all what we would be touching on.

 <h3>Overview</h3>
 * Image Classification In Computer Vision